slowernews/wisdom-tldr/README.md

 > *'I miss being the age when i thought I would have my shit together by the time I was the age I am now.'*

-play to win, not hoping to make it, or why are you doing it? committed to win -->
+play to win, not hoping to make it, or why are you doing it? committed to win

+“Your temporary circumstances do not have to become your permanent identity” ~Greg Hartle -->